 - The mental game.
 In sports, we compare our efforts to our opponents and our teammates, and it can seem unfair when you have a challenge few others have to live with.
 But instead of thinking about the obstacles others don’t have, try looking at what they do complain about — things like blisters, tough coaches, bad weather— and see if you can avoid letting those things slow you down.

 - Community.
 Reach out to others in your situation.
 “Just as my rowing and fitness got stronger because of the support of my teammates, my entire life got better when I connected with other people who understood T1D,” says Jarvis.

-You can also look for events geared to children living with diabetes, such as DSkate, the one-week hockey camp Sun Life Financial is supporting in partnership with the MLSE Foundation this summer.
+One such event is DSkate, the one-week hockey camp Sun Life Financial is supporting in partnership with the MLSE Foundation this summer.
 Sun Life’s support will give children with type 1 diabetes, who may not otherwise have the financial means to play hockey, the chance to develop life skills such as teamwork, self-confidence and respect, while learning how to play the game and manage their disease on and off the ice.
 Proper management of diabetes is key in order to help potentially prevent related complications to the disease like renal failure, vision loss and nerve damage.“We’re thrilled to team up with the MLSE Foundation in the fight against diabetes,” said Paul Joliat, Assistant Vice-President, Philanthropy & Sponsorships, Sun Life Financial.
 “At Sun Life, we see first-hand the physical and financial impact diabetes can have on families.
 It’s programs like these that support our continued efforts to empower Canadians to join us in preventing this disease and its related complications.”